-ADHD is one of the most common neurodevelopmental disorders of childhood.
-The multi-step process to diagnose ADHD requires a medical exam, hearing and vision tests to rule out other problems with similar symptoms to ADHD, a checklist for rating symptoms of ADHD, and a history of the child from parents, teachers, and sometimes directly from the child.
+Onset is frequently by age 4 and invariably before age 12; the typical age of initial diagnosis is between 8 and 10 years of age.
 Children with ADHD may have trouble paying attention, controlling impulsive behaviors, or be overly active.
 They do not grow out of the normal childhood tendencies to have difficulty focusing and/or behaving.
-A child with ADHD might be prone to daydreaming, forgetting or losing things, fidgeting, talking too much, making careless mistakes or taking unnecessary risks, struggling with resisting temptation, or having difficulty getting along with others.
+A child with ADHD might be prone to daydreaming, forgetting or losing things, fidgeting, talking too much, making careless mistakes or taking unnecessary risks.
+They may struggle with resisting temptation and/or have difficulty getting along with others.

 1. Predominantly Inattentive, which is categorized by the child having trouble organizing or staying on task, paying attention to detail, or following instructions or conversations.
 They are often easily distracted.